NajeraDev/slackgramAPI/docs/source/index.rst

 Welcome to the one and only guide to Slackgram!
 If you are looking for a way to forward your Slack messages to a Telegram group, you are in the right place.

-Who Slacgram for?
+Who is Slackgram for?

 If you are like me, who hates the lack of notifications in Slack chanels, then this bot will help you a lot!
-Following these steps, you can create a well rounded Slacgram bot!
+Following these steps, you can create a well rounded Slackgram bot!

 You don't need any coding knowledge to create a Slackgram bot, but you do need patience, and attention to detail.